slamora/brackets-wiki/File-System.md

 A prototype implementation can be found in the [`glenn/filesystem` branch](https://github.com/adobe/brackets/tree/glenn/file-system).

 Most of the basic functionality works.
 Unit tests are completely broken (this is the next thing I want to work on), and many extensions are broken.

+File watchers require node 0.10.
+You will need to update the shell in order to get proper file watching (directory watching works fine in 0.8).

+##API##

 ### FileSystem ###
 The main module is `FileSystem`.
 This is the public API for getting files and directories, showing open/save dialogs, and getting the list of all the files in the project.